We live in a touchy-feely, device-driven world.

 Why tap “Next” when you can swipe right to left?
 Why click or tap a magnifying glass icon when you can pinch and zoom?
 The rotate or flip buttons are pointless when you can grab an object and spin it with two fingers.
 The possibilities are incredible.

-So, with the new vocabulary of input and control at our fingertips, why are so few of us taking advantage of it in our mLearning experiences?
+So, with the new vocabulary of input and control at our fingertips, why are so few of us taking advantage in our mLearning experiences?

 In my experience, I think there are three primary drivers holding the industry up in adopting true multitouch and gestural inputs in our mLearning work: